smangukia/smangukia.github.io/README.md

 ## Hobbies

-I love drawing, swimming and Netflixing :stuck_out_tongue_winking_eye:
+I love drawing, swimming and Netflixing.

-In my free time, I am learning programming and wish to become a Python pro :snake:
+In my free time, I am learning programming and wish to become a Python pro.

 ## Contact